 - 1. Navigate to NETWORK | System > Interfaces. - 2.
 Click the Configure icon in the right column of interface X2.
 The Edit Interface dialog displays. - 3.
 Select LAN from the Zone drop-down menu.
-More options display. (i) NOTE: You do not need to configure settings on the Advanced or VLAN Filtering tabs. - 4.
-For IP Assignment, select Static IP Mode. - 5.
+More options display. - NOTE: You do not need to configure settings on the Advanced or VLAN Filtering tabs. - 4.
+For Mode / IP Assignment, select Static IP Mode. - 5.
 Configure the interface with a static IP Address (for example, 10.1.2.3).
-The IP address you choose should not collide with any of the networks that are seen by the switch. - (i) NOTE: The Primary Bridge Interface must have a static IP assignment. - 6.
-Configure the Subnet Mask. - 7.
-Type in a descriptive Comment. - 8.
-Choose Management option(s) for the interface: HTTPS, Ping, SNMP, SSH. - 9.
-Choose User Login options: HTTP, HTTPS. - 10.
-To enable redirect to HTTPS from HTTP, select Add rule to enable redirect from HTTP to HTTPS.
-For more information about this option, see HTTP/HTTPS Redirection. - 11.
-Click OK.
+The IP address you choose should not collide with any of the networks that are seen by the switch. - (i) NOTE: The Primary Bridge Interface must have a static Mode / IP Assignment. - 6.
+In the Subnet Mask field, enter the subnet mask.
+The default is 255.255.25.0. - 7.
+A gateway is optional for DMZ and LAN zone interfaces.
+If desired, type the IP address of the gateway device into the Default Gateway field.
+The gateway device provides access between this interface and the external network, whether it is the Internet or a private network.